BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Read These Next To Go Deeper

 Adolescence usually ends between 18 and 24 months.
 Smaller breeds mature earlier, often between 12 and 18 months.
-But larger breeds mature later, sometimes up to 30 months for giant breeds.
+Larger breeds mature later, sometimes up to 30 months for giant breeds.
 The most intense phase peaks between 8 and 14 months.
-So recall, impulse control, and consistency return as the brain finishes developing, often before the 2-year mark.
+Recall, impulse control, and consistency return as the brain finishes developing, often before the 2-year mark.

 The intense phase usually runs 4 to 6 months.
 Peak intensity falls between 8 and 14 months.
 Some dogs come out of it quickly.
-But high-drive working breeds, large breeds, and dogs with strong prey drive often take longer.
-Sometimes 24 months for the hardest behaviors to settle.
-So the key is to stay consistent, hold structure, and trust that it ends.
+High-drive working breeds, large breeds, and dogs with strong prey drive often take longer, sometimes 24 months for the hardest behaviors to settle.
+Stay consistent, hold structure, and trust that it ends.

 No. Punishment during adolescence damages your relationship and rarely fixes the behavior.
 Your dog is not choosing to disobey.
 They are struggling to process and execute.
-So punishment teaches them you’re unpredictable during the phase when they need you most.
-Instead, manage the environment to reduce failure.
+Punishment teaches them you’re unpredictable during the phase when they need you most.
+Manage the environment to reduce failure instead.
 Drill fundamentals in low-distraction settings.
 Channel the excess energy into structured drive work.

 Usually not.
 Most adolescent issues come from brain development, not just hormones.
-So neutering or spaying may reduce some hormone-specific behaviors.
-But it doesn’t resolve the underlying brain changes.
+Neutering or spaying may reduce some hormone-specific behaviors, but it doesn’t resolve the underlying brain changes.
 Many trainers and vets now recommend waiting until after the adolescent phase to make that decision.
 The surgery doesn’t fix what owners hope it will.

 Channel the chaos into structured drive work.